How revenue recognition, PCA and FAE work

 a) For a one-time invoice line

-A one-time invoice amount is recognized as revenue if the invoice date falls within the period analyzed.
+A one-time invoice amount is recognized as revenue if the issuance date of that invoice falls within the analyzed period.

 b) For a recurring invoice line